jjwall/jjwall.github.io/writings/blog/2025/quantum-law.md

 To approach that mystery, we must first turn to the theories of David Bohm and the holographic nature of reality.

-Spiritual and scientific traditions—especially Buddhism and modern holographic theory—agree on a staggering proposition:

-> <b>Reality may function more like a dream, a simulation, or a virtual game than we typically acknowledge</b>.

 Bohm introduced the concept of two interwoven realms:
 * <b>The Explicate Order</b>: the physical, external world of form, measurable by the five senses.
-* <b>The Implicate Order</b>: an unobservable, holistic, and interior dimension—more fundamental than time, space, or matter.
+* <b>The Implicate Order</b>: a deeper, hidden field of potential where all things are enfolded together—a realm beyond and more fundamental than time, space, or matter, where everything is intimately connected.

 The explicate is the shadow.
-The implicate is the source.<br>
+The implicate is the source.

+Spiritual and scientific traditions—especially Buddhism and modern holographic theory—converge on this idea, suggesting that:

+> <b>Reality may function more like a lucid dream or a virtual simulation than solid matter</b>.

 But what informs this implicate realm?<br>
-What gives birth to the forms we see?
+What gives birth to the forms we see?<br>
+What dreams up this collective dream?

 ---